infinity Channel Swimming Crew members:

 During HITtheWall Shirli provides specifically focused yoga and meditation for open water swimmers to help maintain and keep injury free muscles and learn to become goal focused prior and during the achievement of their life goal or challenge.

-Shirli trained in a traditional Ashram in India, is Yoga Alliance certified and has continues to achieve accolades to advance her knowledge and practice.
+Shirli trained in a traditional Ashram in India, is Yoga Alliance certified and has continued to achieve accolades to advance her knowledge and practice.

 My recovery back to fighting fit after life changing injuries from a serious car accident.